esolallo/esolallo.github.io/_pages/about.md

 # Papi help:
 # make it so that email won't show up in social media
-# time when switched between dark and light mode
 # a button to change things to spanish (and back to english)
 # Si prefiere leer en castellano, haz clic aqui